-Now, in 2017, we are looking further afield, to the lands surrounding the Dove and the different ecological projects that are being undertaken there.
+In 2017, we looked further afield, to the lands surrounding the Dove and the different ecological projects that are being undertaken there.
 One of the most groundbreaking of these was the purchase, in December 2015, of the field that linked all the other lands together (see photo).
 It was bought as a joint project by people whose land adjoins it, and will be jointly managed and held in trust as a re-wilding project: Wild Lea.

-Amazing Space II: an exhibition and event to be held in September and October 2017, in conjunction with Somerset Art Works Festival 2017, will consist of the following:
+Amazing Space II was an exhibition and event held in September and October 2017, in conjunction with Somerset Art Works Festival 2017, and consisted of the following and more:

-So the emphasis will be on the land, on local materials and plants, land projects, cooperation and mutual dependency; on the view from above, the prospect; on a group embarking on a joint learning curve to build the tree house; on being outside in the open, out there, out yonder.
+So the emphasis was on the land, on local materials and plants, land projects, cooperation and mutual dependency; on the view from above, the prospect; on a group embarking on a joint learning curve to build the tree house; on being outside in the open, out there, out yonder.